-You realize your product is getting more traction.
-Perhaps you want to add a new system component, migrate to the cloud, or shift maintenance operations to an outsourcing partner?
-In every case, you need more people on board.
-And qualified engineering talent is hard to come by.
+Your product is getting more traction.
+And now, you want to add a new system component, migrate to the cloud, or shift maintenance operations to an outsourcing partner.

-But even if you’ve already found and hired the team, you still need to ensure that your new task force understands all the operational and technical intricacies of your project.
+But even if you’ve already found and hired the team, you still need to ensure that your new task force understands your project’s operational and technical intricacies.
 Yet, scaling engineering teams is not as straightforward as it may seem.

 What Does It Mean to Scale a Team?